microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

     account_df = pd.DataFrame(accounts, columns=["User"])
     display(account_df)

-Now we have our dataframe:
+Now that we have our input DataFrame we can use it as a parameter to our pivot query function:

 -  we specify ``account_df`` as the value of the ``data`` parameter.
--  in our source (input) dataframe, the column that we want to use as the input value for each query is ``User``
+-  in our source (input) DataFrame, the column that we want to use as the input value for each query is ``User``
 -  we specify that column name as the value of the function parameter.
    In this case the function parameter is ``account_name``.